Nodaka/nbtof/README.md

 ```

 **output.py**

 ```python
 def short_sample(a, b):
     c = a + b
     return c
 ```
+## Installation
+The latest nbtof can be installed from PyPI:
+  pip install nbtof

 ## Documantation
 ### Tags
 | Tag | Description |